aliriz71/CtrlHackDel-Submission/HealthSync-MySQLDatabase/README.md

 ## NOT implemented yet
 - doctors_name for referal system (EASY, most of it is there, only need to add it <br>
-- incrementing severity everytime an appointment is rescheduled (HARDER) <br>
+- incrementing severity everytime an appointment is rescheduled <br>